relationship workshops

 We created our relationship workshops as an alternative to waiting.

-As a couples therapist, I’ve seen so many couples who waited to get help until one person was on the verge of leaving the relationship.
-Their longstanding problems had been ignored … or problems were dealt with in ways that caused more problems, leading to hurt, resentment, and disappointment.
+As a couples therapist, I’ve seen many couples who waited to get help until one person was on the verge of leaving the relationship.
+Their longstanding problems had been ignored … or they were addressed in ways that created more hurt, resentment, and disappointment.

 The truth is that we don’t get an education on how to have healthy relationships that continue to flourish over the long-term.
-This is especially the case for those of us, myself included, who didn’t get the benefit of having healthy relationship role models during childhood.
+This is especially the case for those of us, myself included, who didn’t have the benefit of healthy relationship role models during childhood.

-Why?
-Because when we form our understanding of how to be in a relationship, based on trying to become the opposite of an unhealthy or destructive role model … we still end up with a distorted, problematic approach to intimate relationships.
+Unfortunately, when we form our understanding of how to be in a relationship based on trying to become the opposite of an unhealthy or destructive role model, we often end up with a different — but still problematic — approach to intimate relationships.

 relationship trauma